randa-mu/randomness-js/README.md

 // create randomness instance on Base Sepolia testnet const randomness = Randomness.createBaseSepolia(wallet)
 ```
-You can also create the randomness instance for your desired network using its chainId, check the [supported networks](#-supported-networks) for details.
+You can also create the randomness instance for your desired network using its chainId.
+Check the [supported networks](#-supported-networks) for details.
 ```ts
 //create randomness instance using the chainID const randomness = Randomness.createFromChainId(wallet, <SUPPORTED_CHAIN_ID>)